reg1z/Competition-2025-Prep/README.md

 To view and edit these notes, you can download the repo and open them in any markdown editor/viewer you'd like - though **they are intended to be opened as a vault within Obsidian**.

+This page (the README) is intended to be the homepage within this vault.
+You can access all pages from here.

 ---

 > [!warning]+ WARNING - Practice Using the Correct Environment!